The Texas

 This law is pretty straightforward as written: if you're on the frontage road (a.k.a. access road, feeder road, service road, or gateway) of a freeway or expressway, then you must yield to traffic exiting the freeway or expressway and coming onto the frontage road.
 That said, there are some nuances that will be discussed below.

-Note that yielding may or may not mean stopping (see the next major topic below.)
+Note that yielding may or may not mean stopping (see "Yield vs. stop" below.)

 On all frontage roads, you must yield to traffic leaving the freeway as they are entering the frontage road.
 In areas with two-way frontage roads, you must also yield to (oncoming) traffic that is entering or about to turn onto an entrance ramp.
 In those areas, drivers who are not getting on the freeway will often use their right turn signal as a friendly gesture so that oncoming traffic will know they don't have to slow down or stop for them (see diagram below.)
 If you see this, though, be extra careful as the person may have left their turn signal on from a previous turn and actually wants to enter the freeway.
 Also, keep an eye out for traffic behind them who may want to enter the freeway.